 Disable Fast Startup Feature

-Hybrid Shutdown or Fast startup feature has been added in Windows 8 for quicker startup in Windows 10, 8.
+Hybrid Shutdown or Fast startup feature has been added in Windows 8 for a quicker startup in Windows 10, 8.
 But the number of people has complained about Hybrid shutdown included several issues on window 8 because both features are responsible for creating memory.dump errors on the windows 10 8 system.
 To disable the Hybrid shutdown feature on windows 10, 8.1 version,

 - Go to Power options from the control panel.